 To support them, we developed quarterly strategy sessions where we drilled in on each stage of the recruitment process.
 We also provided data-driven recommendations for optimizing each part of the candidate journey.
 The sessions covered attracting and sourcing candidates, building interview processes, and winning candidates during the offer/sell process.

-Here, we’re sharing a key insight from each session:
+Here, we’re sharing a key insight from each inclusive recruiting training session:

 Use inclusive language in candidate messaging

 How to attract diverse candidates: It’s important to signal an inclusive environment in your messaging.
 This is particularly relevant when trying to attract and source candidates from historically marginalized groups.
 1 out of 3 Black candidates and over half of LGBTQ+ candidates have not applied to a job due to a job description that seemed to indicate a non-inclusive work environment.